AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-execution-cycles-phases.md

 ## ACID modules {#acid-modules}

-All Workfront Fusion modules that support rollback (also known as transactionality) are marked with the ACID tag.
+All [!DNL Workfront] Fusion modules that support rollback (also known as transactionality) are marked with the ACID tag.

 ![](assets/acid-modules-350x189.png)

 Modules not marked with this tag cannot be reverted back to their initial state when errors occur in other modules.
-A typical example of a non-ACID module is the Email > Send an Email action.
+A typical example of a non-ACID module is the [!UICONTROL Email] >[!UICONTROL Send an Email] action.
 After the email is sent you cannot undo the sending.

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">